CodeCasterNL/WindowsServiceExtensions/docs/index.md

 }
 ```

-As long as your `ExecuteAsync()` runs, you have a _.NET_ (not Widows!) background service (`IHostedService`) running.
-When service start immediately throws an exception, that will stop the .NET Host that runs your application, and an event will be logged (as long as it exists and/or permisions are adequate).
+As long as your `ExecuteAsync()` runs, you have one or more _.NET_ (not Widows!) background services (`IHostedService`) running inside your executable hosting the .NET application.
+When the service start request immediately throws an exception (from dependency injection errors to immediate errors in `ExecuteAsync()`), that will stop the .NET Host that runs your application, and an event will be logged (as long as it exists and/or permisions are adequate).

 ## Exception handling
 This library used to contain exception handling code in a base service, which is no longer needed for .NET Platform Extensions 6, see [Docs / .NET / .NET fundamentals / Breaking changes / Unhandled exceptions from a BackgroundService](https://docs.microsoft.com/en-us/dotnet/core/compatibility/core-libraries/6.0/hosting-exception-handling):